 A CultureInfo object that represents the culture whose formatting is used in the input parameter.
 The DateTimeFormatInfo object returned by the CultureInfo.DateTimeFormat property defines the formatting used in s.

 A DateTimeFormatInfo object that defines the formatting used in s.

-If provider is nullptr, the CultureInfo object for the current culture is used.
+If provider is a null reference (Nothing in Visual Basic), the CultureInfo object for the current culture is used.

 The styles parameter consists of one or more members of the DateTimeStyles enumeration that define how s is to be interpreted and how the parse operation is to convert s to a date and time.
 The following table describes the effect of each member on the parse operation.

 Parses s and, if necessary, converts it to UTC.
 If s includes a time zone offset, or if s contains no time zone information but styles includes the DateTimeStyles.AssumeLocal flag, the method parses the string, calls ToUniversalTime to convert the returned DateTime value to UTC, and sets the Kind property to DateTimeKind.Utc.
 If s indicates that it represents UTC, or if s does not contain time zone information but styles includes the DateTimeStyles.AssumeUniversal flag, the method parses the string, performs no time zone conversion on the returned DateTime value, and sets the Kind property to DateTimeKind.Utc.
 In all other cases, the flag has no effect.

 Although valid, this value is ignored.
 Inner white space is permitted in the date and time elements of s.

 Although valid, this value is ignored.
 Leading white space is permitted in the date and time elements of s.

 Although valid, this value is ignored.
 Trailing white space is permitted in the date and time elements of s.